Graeme-Smith/DNA_Nexus_Quick_Start/README.md

 This is a quick crib sheet to help bioinformaticians get up to speed with developing pipelines in DNA Nexus, it assumes familiarity with the Linux commandline.
 The :link: symbol indicates an external link to more info.

-DNA Nexus is a cloud-based provider targeting genomic analysis and runs it's service on Amazon Web Service (AWS) infrastructure, although it also supports Microsoft Azure.
+DNA Nexus is a cloud-based provider offering a platform to run genomic analysis and runs it's service on Amazon Web Service (AWS) infrastructure, although it also supports Microsoft Azure.

 ***Access DNA Nexus via your web browser***